Arjun-Patel1/Telco-Customer-Churn-Prediction/README.md

-# Telco-Customer-Churn-Prediction
 Telco Customer Churn Prediction
-Overview
+📌 Overview
-This project aims to predict customer churn in a telecommunications company using machine learning models.
-Churn prediction helps identify customers likely to leave, enabling businesses to implement retention strategies effectively.
+This project focuses on predicting customer churn in a telecommunications company using machine learning techniques.
+Churn prediction is crucial for identifying customers likely to leave, enabling proactive retention strategies.

-The dataset includes various customer attributes, such as services availed, account information, and demographics.
-Preprocessing techniques, hyperparameter tuning, and resampling methods like SMOTEENN were employed to ensure high model performance and accuracy.
+The dataset contains customer attributes such as service usage, account details, and demographics.
+Feature engineering, resampling, hyperparameter tuning, and model evaluation were applied to improve prediction accuracy.

-Features of the Project
+🚀 Features of the Project
-One-Hot Encoding: Encoded categorical variables for model compatibility.
+🔹 One-Hot Encoding – Converted categorical variables into numerical format for model compatibility.

-Resampling: Used SMOTEENN to address class imbalance and improve predictions for minority classes (churned customers).
+🔹 Resampling (SMOTEENN) – Addressed class imbalance to enhance predictions for minority classes (churned customers).

-Feature Scaling: Applied MinMaxScaler for consistent feature ranges.
+🔹 Feature Scaling – Used MinMaxScaler to ensure uniform feature ranges.

-Hyperparameter Tuning: Leveraged GridSearchCV and RandomizedSearchCV for model optimization.
+🔹 Hyperparameter Tuning – Employed GridSearchCV and RandomizedSearchCV for optimal model selection.

-Pipeline: Automated preprocessing and model evaluation using Scikit-learn pipelines.
+🔹 Pipeline Automation – Integrated preprocessing and model evaluation into Scikit-learn pipelines for efficiency.

-Models Evaluated
+📊 Machine Learning Models Evaluated
-The following machine learning models were evaluated:
+The following models were tested and optimized:

-Random Forest
+✅ Random Forest

-Gradient Boosting
+✅ Gradient Boosting

-Support Vector Machine (SVM)
+✅ Support Vector Machine (SVM)

-Logistic Regression
+✅ Logistic Regression

-K-Nearest Neighbors (KNN)
+✅ K-Nearest Neighbors (KNN)

-Decision Tree
+✅ Decision Tree

-AdaBoost
+✅ AdaBoost

-XGBoost
+✅ XGBoost

-Naive Bayes
+✅ Naive Bayes

-Each model was tested with hyperparameter tuning, and their performance was compared.
+Each model underwent hyperparameter tuning, and their performance was compared using various evaluation metrics.

-Results
+📈 Results & Performance Metrics
-The overall best-performing model achieved:
+🔹 Best-performing model: (Mention the best model)

-Accuracy: 99%
+🔹 Accuracy: 99%

-High precision, recall, and F1-score for predicting churn (Class 1).
+🔹 High Precision, Recall, and F1-score for churn prediction (Class 1).

-Detailed performance metrics for each model are visualized in a bar chart, showcasing their accuracy scores.
-Confusion matrices were also analyzed to understand prediction errors.
+🔹 Confusion Matrix & Bar Charts – Visualized model accuracy and classification errors.

+📂 Project Structure
+bash

+📁 Telco-Customer-Churn-Prediction
+│── 📄 README.md                               # Project documentation
+│── 📄 Telco_Customer_Churn_Prediction.ipynb   # Jupyter Notebook with the full workflow                            # Dataset used for training & testing
+│── 📄 dataset.csv                             # Dataset used for training & testing